tgodden/attestation-workshop-fosdem25/planning.md

 ## Waiting List
 If a spot becomes available, we will move your name to the confirmed participants.
 You are very welcome to join online.
-1. Andrew Campbell
-2. Tiago Martins
+1. Tiago Martins
-3. Ricardo Seromenho
+2. Ricardo Seromenho
-4. Freddie Woodruff
+3. Freddie Woodruff
-5. Jagannathan Raman
+4. Jagannathan Raman

 ## Tentative Participants